 Even in the hottest parts of Spain it can get chilly at night in the winter and often an open fire isn’t enough to keep a villa warm.

-For Spain’s tourist industry, easy to clean, easy to manage and easy to rent out apartments are the cash cow.
+For Spain’s tourist industry, easy to clean, easy to manage and easy to rent out apartments are ideal.
 They are also the type of property that most Spanish people live in.
 There are many reasons for that.
 The Spanish tend to live in concentrated areas in the city and coast where space is at a premium.
-Gardens are less important in this frequently parched country and the Spanish tend to go outside for their evening walk anyway.
+Gardens are less important as the Spanish tend to go outside for their evening walk anyway.

 If you are ready to buy in Spain in the next three months, call our friendly Spain Resource Team on 020 7898 0549 or email firstname.lastname@example.org.
 We’ll fix you up with a trusted estate agent and lawyer

-While ugly apartment blocks have blighted many a beautiful Spanish coastline, think of the wonderful holidays and new lifestyles that so many people have enjoyed in them.
+Not everyone loves an apartment block, but think of the wonderful holidays and new lifestyles that so many people have enjoyed in them!
 Another good thing about apartments is that they can be revamped relatively simply with fresh cladding, or even knocked down and started again, keeping seafronts and resort strips fresh and up to date.
 The positives of apartments include affordability, ease of use and, of course, amazing views.

 These are very popular types of homes for people buying in Spain.
 Essentially, they are terraced properties in a town or on an urbanisation.
 Like with any terraced house, the front view doesn’t always tell you how large they are inside, so do look for the size in square metres before you spend time on a viewing, as some are very spacious while others may feel cramped.
 The gardens are usually quite small but there are often communal gardens to be enjoyed and a swimming pool or two, depending on the size of the development.